-If you're after holiday inspo, here you'll find the latest information on brand new airline routes direct from airports across the UK - and there's plenty to choose from.
-While London airports are still seeing the lion's share, there are more routes departing from Manchester, Birmingham, and Scotland, ensuring no one is left out.
+Whether you're after holiday inspo or planning your travels for the year ahead, here you'll find the latest information on brand new airline routes direct from airports across the UK - and there's plenty to choose from.

 Looking for a holiday?
 Use our bespoke BA holiday finder to search for your dream destination based on both the weather and the price.